 Growth in Monero’s Price and Market Capitalization in 2017:

 There were many factors that contributed to the great rise in Monero’s price and market capitalization in 2017.
-Monero is now considered one of the most anonymous cryptocurrencies available today, which urged Alpabay, the darknet marketplace, to start accepting Monero payments in 2016 (Alphabay was shut down by the US government in July, 2017).
-Increased adoption in 2017, even by mainstream merchants, was also a main catalyst for the rise in Monero’s price.
+Monero is now considered one of the most anonymous cryptocurrencies available today, which urged Alpabay, the darknet marketplace, to start accepting Monero payments in 2016 (Alphabay was shut down by the US government in July 2017).
+Increased adoption in 2017, even by mainstream merchants, was also the main catalyst for the rise in Monero’s price.
 For example, as of today, there are around 45 musicians that accept Monero payments including Sia and Mariah Carey.

 What to expect in 2018?

 Even though 2017 was a great year for Monero, the upcoming year is expected to roll out some exciting developments that can increase the popularity and price of this CryptoNote cryptocurrency even more.